-A sum of EUR 1.0 billion (2015: EUR 1.2 billion) is included under Funds entrusted for liabilities to non-banking institutions within Achmea B.V.
-EUR 2.1 billion of the total liabilities (2015: EUR 2.3 billion) is related to Achmea Pensioen- en Levensverzekeringen N.V. and consists mainly of investments in the Bank's securitisation programmes.
+A sum of EUR 0.8 billion (2016: EUR 1.0 billion) is included under Funds entrusted for liabilities to non-banking institutions within Achmea B.V., EUR 1.7 billion of the total liabilities (2016: EUR 2.1 billion) is related to Achmea Pensioen- en Levensverzekeringen N.V. and consists mainly of investments in the Bank's securitisation programmes.

 Achmea B.V. has issued a capped guarantee to Achmea Bank to cover credit risk and legal claims in connection with the acquired loan activities of Staalbankiers.
 The maximum amount for the duration of the financial guarantee is EUR 350 million.
 The contract for the financial guarantee will end in line with the maturity of the related loans.
-As at year-end 2016, the total amount claimed by Achmea Bank is EUR 9.4 million.
+As at year-end 2017, the total amount claimed by Achmea Bank is EUR 11.3 million (2016: EUR 9.4 million).

-The Bank entered into an Asset Switch agreement with the Achmea B.V. division Achmea Pensioen & Leven (AP&L) in order to improve its liquidity position.
+The Bank entered into an Asset Switch agreement with Achmea Pensioen- en Levensverzekeringen N.V. in order to improve its liquidity position.
 In addition, the Bank has a revolving credit facility agreement of EUR 200 million with Achmea B.V.
-Furthermore, the Bank has a commitment from an associate company within the Achmea group that enables the Bank to transfer EUR 1.5 billion of mortgage loans in exchange for cash in case of a liquidity emergency.

 The movements in Loans and advances from and to related parties are a result of repayments and additional borrowings.